Link to Queensland Government (www.qld.gov.au)

 Types of Syringe Drivers:

-The most common syringe drivers in clinical use in Queensland are the SIMS Graseby® MS16A and the MS26, which are electronic, battery driven syringe drivers.
+The most common syringe drivers in clinical use in Queensland were previously the SIMS Graseby® MS16A and the MS26, which are electronic, battery driven syringe drivers.
 The Graseby MS16A has a blue colour plate, and delivers its dose in mm per hour.
 The Graseby MS26 has a green colour plate, and delivers its dose in mm per 24 hours.

 Important Principles when using Syringe Drivers: